Find more money without more work

 Who gives a no-interest loan?
 No one, except you to the IRS.

 Request a new W-4 from your employer and increase your allowances so you pay less throughout the year.
-Please keep in mind that this may reduce or eliminate a tax refund.
+Please keep in mind that this may reduce or eliminate your tax refund.
 Talk with an accountant about how best to calculate this.

 7. Cut back a little on all your expenses

 You aren’t one for the dramatic but the subtle?
 Try a corporate-like corporate cutting.
-Departments and whole companies often cut a certain percentage of expenses across the board.
+Departments and whole companies often cut a percentage of expenses across the board.
 For example, cutting 4% on all expenses.
 Do the same.
 Need some help figuring out how and where?
 Start by getting this simple-to-use tool we created for you.

 8. Return unused items